PennoyerBH/PennPanels/README.md

 You need to /reload to see the options for a new panel

-Name the panel (e.g. /pp new Bottom Panel) so it is easier to track it in options.
+*NOTE: Name the panel (e.g. /pp new Bottom Panel) so it is easier to track it in options.
 Typing only "/pp new" will assign a random number to the panel.
 The options panel is very rudimentary right now as I anticipate people will only make 1-2 panels, so it should be sufficient for this purpose.

 Move panel: